The Office (American TV series) season 1

 The first season of the American television comedy The Office premiered in the United States on NBC on March 24, 2005, concluded on April 26, 2005, and consists of six episodes.
-The Office is an American adaptation of the British TV series of the same name, and is presented in a mockumentary format, portraying the daily lives of office employees in the Scranton, Pennsylvania branch of the fictitious Dunder Mifflin Paper Company.
+The Office is an American adaptation of the British TV series, and is presented in a mockumentary format, portraying the daily lives of office employees in the Scranton, Pennsylvania branch of the fictitious Dunder Mifflin Paper Company.
 The season stars Steve Carell, Rainn Wilson, John Krasinski, Jenna Fischer, and B. J. Novak.

 This season introduced the main characters, and established the general plot, which revolves around Michael Scott (Carell), regional manager of the Scranton branch office, trying to convince the filmmakers of the documentary that he presides over a happy, well-running office.
 Meanwhile, sales rep Jim Halpert (Krasinski) finds methods to undermine his cube-mate, Dwight Schrute (Wilson); receptionist Pam Beesly (Fischer) tries to deal with Michael's insensitivities and flubs; and temporary employee Ryan Howard (Novak) is acting mostly as an observer of the insanity around him.

-Season one of The Office aired on Tuesdays in the United States at 9:30 p.m.
+The first season of The Office aired on Tuesdays in the United States at 9:30 p.m.
 The season debuted to high numbers, and garnered moderately positive reviews from critics aside from the pilot which received mixed reviews.
 While some enjoyed the pilot, others opined that it was a mere copy of the original British version.
-Universal Studios Home Entertainment released season one in a single DVD on August 16, 2005.
+Universal Studios Home Entertainment released the season in a single DVD on August 16, 2005.
 The DVD contained all six episodes, along with commentaries from creators, writers, actors, and directors on most of the episodes, as well as deleted scenes from all of the episodes.